 Chemical engineering applies science to the design, construction and operation of processes used to change raw materials into useful everyday products.
 Food and drink.
 Pharmaceuticals.
 Fertilisers.
 Energy.
 Fuels.
 A chemical engineering degree will give you excellent job prospects and equip you with skills that are easily transferable across industry sectors.

 Hull is the ideal location to study chemical engineering.
-We’re in a region with a high concentration of process industry companies - BP, Total, Phillips 66, Smith & Nephew, RB and many more are right on our doorstep.
+We’re in a region with a high concentration of process industry companies - BP, Total, Phillips 66, Smith & Nephew, Reckitt and many more are right on our doorstep.

 Our courses have a strong chemistry content, allowing you to pursue a subject you enjoyed at college.